 - Full-time OPT for up to one year, after completion of the student’s program.

-- OPT STEM Extension, for up to an additional seventeen months, for students who are in a STEM field.
+- OPT STEM Extension, for up to an additional twenty-four months, for students who are in a STEM field.

 Eligibility requirements for OPT:

 - The student must have maintained valid F-1 status for at least one academic year.

 - Employment must be related to the student’s major area of study.

 - The student must submit his or her OPT application well before completion of studies (graduation date).
 ISSS recommends that students apply for OPT at least 60 days before completion of their studies.